-Tunisia intercepts over 200 migrants trying to reach Italian
+Tunisia intercepts over 200 migrants trying to reach Italian coast

 "In the context of the fight against irregular immigration, units from the northern, southern and central regions managed to thwart nine (sea crossing) attempts" overnight Saturday to Sunday, national guard spokesman Houssem Eddine Jebabli said.